puttyman/hass-amplifi/README.md

 A sensor hass integration that allows you to monitor devices connected to Amplifi on Wifi (LAN ports in progress).

 You can use this addon to perform the following automations:
-- As a presense sensor (when your mobile connects to wifi)
+- As a presense sensor (when your mobile connects to WiFi, or a specific access point)
 - Internet bandwidth usage monitor (amplifi reports data transfers on the WAN port).
 This integration will add 2 sensors.
 - When your TV is on/off (monitoring its wifi traffic)
 - Security (Create alerts for unknown devices connected to your wifi)